Connect, Communicate, Conquer — Why Saying What You Mean is the Key to Success

 The key to getting what you want when you need it is to learn how to say it sooner rather than later.
 This is not to say that social interaction isn’t necessary.
 On the contrary!
 Asking someone about their day or their family could be just the opening you need to bring up a topic.
 At the same time, pay attention to their reaction and avoid circling around the point.

 On a final note, we all know the adage, “Say what you mean and mean what you say.”
 This is crucial to success.
-If people perceive you as someone who cannot put their ideas into words, or worse, as someone who is unreliable, then you are in for a lot of trouble.
-It will be difficult for people to trust you, and especially if you’re in a leadership position, to follow you.
+If people perceive you as someone who cannot put their ideas into words, or worse, as someone who is unreliable, then you have some work to do.

 A person who is good at communicating knows how to read the situation, clearly articulates what needs to be done, avoids mixed messages and playing people off one another, and often has an easy to follow design or direction in mind.
 Become this kind of person by learning how to clearly and concisely put your thoughts into words.